8 reasons to visit Mt. Angel, Oregon

 Indulge in German fare

 For much of the year, Mt.
 Angel is enjoyed by locals visiting one of the town’s antique stores or locally-owned eateries.
-But each September, 350,000 people descend on the quaint village to celebrate its annual Oktoberfest.
+But each September, approximately 350,000 people descend on the quaint village to celebrate its annual Oktoberfest.
 With fun and entertainment for the entire family, it’s consistently ranked as one of the best Oktoberfest celebrations in the country.
 There’s always plenty of beer, sausage and sauerkraut to go around!

 Don lederhosen or a dirndl